 PreambleA BRIEF HISTORY OF THE TEMA JOINT CHURCH (TJC)

-The Tema Joint Church is thankful to God that He has blessed the Tema Community with an ecumenical Church that is worshipping Him and rendering selfless service to the Community.
+From a humble beginning in 1992, with a membership of twenty-seven (27) including children, the Tema Joint Church has currently nearly one thousand (1,000) members including children.
+Most of the worshippers are workers, professional men and women, and students.
+The Tema Joint Church continues to grow and is thankful to God that He has blessed the Tema Community with an ecumenical Church that is worshipping Him and rendering selfless service to the Community.

-The MissionHow do we realize the vision?
-The mission adopted by the TJC is to create a dynamic redemptive centre where everyone know and share God’s love through the following actions:
+The MissionThe mission of the TJC is to create a dynamic redemptive centre where everyone knows and shares God’s love.